Selected Works & Exhibits

 THE CHAPEL I SALUCCI HOUSE

 'The Chapel Series plant the last development of my Abstract Organic phase.
 A progression debuted in a Finnish retreat circa 2015 with the NatureScapes series, continued in Spain in the winter of 2017-2018 in Fabien Fryns’s Chapel residency program in the rolling hills of the Paraladé domains, in Andalucia.
-They invoke an intensifying connection to the natural world, I like to coin as post-expressionist impressionism.
+They invoke an intensifying connection to the natural world I call organic abstraction'.

 NOMADIC DISPLACEMENT ( TRACES )